yashm777/DevForge/CLI Agent/README.md

 pip install uv
 uv sync && uv pip install -e .

+# For macOS: If you want to use direct commands (cli-agent server, cli-agent run)
+# Activate the virtual environment:
+source .venv/bin/activate

 # Or install with pip
 pip install -r requirements.txt
 ```